GagePielsticker/Galaxysim/README.md

 # Galaxysim
-A text based space exploration game. freakin noobs
+A text based space exploration game for discord.
+Currently in 500 guilds
+with 250+ active players

 needs mongodb running